 SWRCB created a data management system for public and private well data called GeoTracker Groundwater Ambient Monitoring and Assessment Program (GAMA) (SWRCB 2019) in response to the Groundwater Quality Monitoring Act (Act) of 2001 (AB 599 2001, Belitz et al. 2003).
 The Act identifies the importance of maintaining and monitoring groundwater supplies in the state.
-In support of this Act, thousands of groundwater monitoring wells are located throughout the Bay Area, typically near potential water quality hazards such as underground storage tanks containing hazardous chemicals (e.g., gas stations), facilities where hazardous chemicals are used or stored (e.g., dry cleaners, manufacturing industries), or locations of previous known spills (see Figure 2.1).
-The SWRCB and RWQCB oversee the remediation and monitoring of these sites.
+In support of this Act, thousands of groundwater monitoring wells are now located throughout the Bay Area, typically near potential water quality hazards.
+These include underground storage tanks containing hazardous chemicals (i.e., gas stations), or facilities where hazardous chemicals are used or stored (i.e., dry cleaners, manufacturing industries), or locations of previous chemical spills, or known soil contamination (see Figure 2.1).